(Note: This post originally appeared on the Windrose blog.)

+HOTELS.
 Since the hostel game isn’t as strong in the U.S. as it is in other countries, you can look for hotel accommodation on websites like expedia.com or hotwire.com, both sites that offer pretty reasonable hotel deals.
-We did this for a trip to New York last fall, booking a hotel right across the river from Manhattan for only $80/night per person, which in New York is considered inexpensive.
-Quite obviously, there’s airbnb to consider or—better yet!—stay with someone you know in exchange for a nice meal or somethin’.
+We did this for a trip to New York in fall 2014, booking a hotel right across the river from Manhattan for only $80/night per person, which in New York is considered inexpensive.
+To reiterate, there’s Airbnb to consider or—better yet!—stay with someone you know in exchange for a nice meal or somethin’.

 Taxis are expensive.
+Uber or Lyft can be expensive, too.
 Don’t use those unless you absolutely have to.
 Before you embark on your trip, do some research on public transportation options to find what will work best for your budget.

 When it comes to transportation to and from the airport, first check to see if there’s public transportation, like a subway line, available to get you to the city center.
-Even if there’s not a public transportation option, there may be private companies offering bus or train services (example: no public buses or trains run to Stansted airport in London; however, National Express offers bus services for a low price).
+Even if there’s not a public transportation option, there may be private companies offering bus or other transportation services (example: National Express offers bus services to area London airports for a low price).